Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Twists of arising from the Klein four-group

 \begin{proposition} Let $M$ be a non-trivial abelian subgroup of central type of $\PSL_2(q)$.
 Then, $M$ is one of the following subgroups: \begin{itemize} \item[(i)] A subgroup of $\pi(U)$ of square order, up to conjugation. \item[(ii)] A subgroup isomorphic to $C_2\times C_2$.
-Moreover: \begin{itemize} \item[(ii.1)] If $q\equiv_8 3$ or $q\equiv_8 5$, then there is only one conjugacy class of such subgroups. \item[(ii.2)] If $q\equiv_8 1$ or $q\equiv_8 7$, then there are two conjugacy classes of such subgroups and they are interchanged by an automorphism of $\PSL_2(q)$. \end{itemize} \end{itemize} \end{proposition}
+Moreover, when $q$ is odd, there is a single orbit for the action of $\PGL_2(q)$ (and thus of $\Aut(\PSL_2(q))$) on the set consisting of such subgroups. \end{itemize} \end{proposition}